karthik30018/SpringBoot/README.md

 - Automatically generates the end point (By performing get reequest we can get the other endpoints(HATEOAS)
 - HATEOAS - Links which holds the address of the other resources

+# Spring AOP (Aspect Oriented Programming)

+- It solves the problem of cross cutting concerns means while developing an application other then business logic like security, logs, validation and exception so on...
+- We can develop a seperate class to do perform this concerns and no need of calling those function instead with the help of AOP it will be called automatically.

 # Annotations:

 - `@Component` - Used on top of the class name for which you want to create an object.